000hen/YTDownloader-Browser/README.md

  * Download multiple YouTube/YouTube Music videos at once.
  * Download YouTube/YouTube Music videos from a playlist.
  * Download all your favortie YouTube Music songs.
+ * Download the Private videos.
+(You need to be logged in to download the private videos.)(alpha)
  * Intuitive download videos/songs tool.

 ## Installation